umbraco/UmbracoDocs/13/umbraco-engage/upgrading/migrate-from-umarketingsuite.md

 ## Step 3: Update namespaces and entity names

 Based on the [Key Changes](./#key-changes) outlined above update all uMarketingSuite references to the new Umbraco Engage alternatives.
 Ensure you update any Views/Partials that also reference these.
-This includes the various uMarketingSuite clientside scripts (like the analytics & ga4-bridge) and the Cockpit.
+This includes the different uMarketingSuite clientside scripts (like the analytics & ga4-bridge) and the Cockpit.

 ## Step 4: Update the database